 \subsection{Nflows Base}

+In this study, we utilize an ensemble technique known as Nflows Base, which has previously demonstrated robust performance in estimating both aleatoric and epistemic uncertainty on simulated robotic datasets by leveraging NFs to create ensembles \citep{berry2023normalizing}.

-NFs have been classically applied to unsupervised tasks \citep{tabak2010density, tabak2013family, nf-rezende15}, though NFs have been adapted to a supervised learning setting for regression tasks \citep{winkler2019learning, ardizzone2019guided}.
-Using the structure of \citet{winkler2019learning}, one can define a supervised NF as,
+NFs have traditionally been applied to unsupervised tasks \citep{tabak2010density, tabak2013family}.
+However, NFs have also been adapted for supervised learning tasks, particularly for regression \citep{winkler2019learning, ardizzone2019guided}.
+Using the structure described in \citet{winkler2019learning}, a supervised NF is defined as:

 where $p_{y|x}$ is the output distribution, $p_{b|x, \theta}$ is the base distribution with parameters $\theta$, $J$ refers to the Jacobian, and $g^{-1}_{\phi}:y\times x\mapsto b$ is the bijective mapping with parameters~$\phi$.
-For a more comprehensive review of NFs, refer to \citet{papamakarios2021normalizing}.
+For a complete review of NFs, refer to \citet{papamakarios2021normalizing}.
 Nflows Base creates an ensemble in the base distribution,

-where $p_{b|x,\theta}(b|x,\theta_j)=N(\mu_{\theta_j}(x), \Sigma_{\theta_j}(x))$, $\mu_{\theta_j}(x)$ and $\Sigma_{\theta_j}(x)$ denote the mean and covariance for input $x$ and conditioned on $\theta_j$.
-These parameters are modeled using a neural network with fixed dropout masks to create an ensemble, and diversity is created by randomization and bootstrapping.
+where $p_{b|x,\theta_j}(b|x,\theta_j)=N(\mu_{\theta_j}(x), \Sigma_{\theta_j}(x))$, $\mu_{\theta_j}(x)$ and $\Sigma_{\theta_j}(x)$ denote the mean and covariance for input $x$ and conditioned on $\theta_j$.
+To encourage diversity in the ensemble, each member is initialized with different random weights, trained on a bootstrapped subset of the data, and assigned a fixed dropout mask sampled at the start of training (with $p=0.5$), similar to [1].
+This mask remains constant throughout training and inference.
 By constructing the ensemble within the base distribution, one can make use of closed-form pairwise-distance formulae as \citet{berry2023normalizing} showed that estimating epistemic uncertainty in the base distribution is equivalent to estimating it in the output distribution.

-Exploiting these closed-form pairwise-distance formulae, \citet{berry2023normalizing} showed that Nflows Base outperforms naive NF ensemble methods when estimating epistemic uncertainty.
-The aleatoric uncertainty from \autoref{eq:epi} can be estimated in the base distribution space.
-Therefore aleatoric uncertainty can be computed analytically.
-This does not apply to the other quantity of \autoref{eq:epi}, total uncertainty, and thus MC techniques were applied in the past to estimate epistemic uncertainty.
+Exploiting these closed-form pairwise distance formulae, \citet{berry2023normalizing} showed that Nflows Base outperforms naive NF ensemble methods when estimating epistemic uncertainty.
+The aleatoric uncertainty from \autoref{eq:epi} can be estimated in the base distribution space, and therefore can be computed analytically.
+However, this approach does not extend to the total uncertainty in \autoref{eq:epi}, which is why MC techniques have traditionally been used to estimate epistemic uncertainty.